Mesothelioma in Farmers and Agricultural Workers

 - Roofing materials

-Farm workers responsible for maintenance in buildings where asbestos exists risk exposure.
+Farm workers responsible for building maintenance may risk exposure because of old asbestos building materials.
 When these materials get disrupted by work, the fibers can become airborne, causing exposure and later illness.

 Demolition of older buildings on farms presents a serious risk of exposure.
 If not done safely or if the presence of asbestos is unknown, those working on it and anyone in the area could inhale disturbed asbestos fibers.